FewFedPIT: Towards Privacy-preserving and Few-shot Federated Instruction Tuning: Limitation

 \subsection{Utility Experiment}

-Fig.~\ref{fig: performace} presents the performance results of \ourmethod alongside baselines.
-We can observe that \ourmethod surpasses all federated algorithms with an improvement 7\% on the average score and closely approaches the skyline algorithm \cenit performance (less than 3\%).
-From Fig.~\ref{fig: performace}, \ourmethod exhibits a substantial 8.9\% improvement in federated instruction tuning within the federated few-shot context.
-Compared to the state-of-the-art \fewfed method, \ourmethod demonstrates a notable 5.1\% enhancement.
+Table \ref{tab: performace} presents the performance results of \ourmethod alongside baselines.
+We denote the WT score as the win and tie ratio sum.
+We can observe that \ourmethod surpasses all federated algorithms with a substantial improvement 8.4\% on the average WT score and closely approaches the skyline algorithm \cenit performance (less than 3\%).
+From Table~\ref{tab: performace}, \ourmethod exhibits a 7\% to 13\% improvement over the \fedit family within the federated few-shot context.
+Compared to the state-of-the-art \fewfed method, \ourmethod demonstrates a notable 6.3\% enhancement on the average WT score.
 While \fewfed also relies on pseudo-response generation during training to bolster federated few-shot performance, it fails to expand the diversity and scale of its local training data.
-In contrast, \ourmethod enriches local instruction data and generates more instructions, effectively mitigating data scarcity concerns.
+In contrast, \ourmethod generates more useful task data, effectively mitigating data scarcity concerns.
+Due to space constraints, we provide more synthetic data quality analysis in Appendix~\ref{app_quality}.

-In Fig.~\ref{fig: performace}, we also observe that local instruction tuning significantly trails federated algorithms, while centralized algorithms consistently outperform their federated counterparts.
-This observation underscores the following: (1) Despite the ample size of LLMs for various NLP tasks, federated learning remains indispensable for privacy-sensitive downstream tasks.
-(2) Non-IID data distribution presents a formidable challenge for federated instruction tuning.
-The performance gap between the previous advance \fewfed and \cenit methods amounts to 7.6\% under federated training settings.
-However, \ourmethod performs comparably to \cenit, demonstrating its robustness against the Non-IID challenge, a trend consistently observed in subsequent Non-IID experiments (see Section \ref{exp_sec: ablation}).
+In Table \ref{tab: performace}, we observe that \fedit algorithms lag behind federated few-shot algorithms, while centralized algorithms consistently outperform all federated counterparts.
+This observation underscores two key points: (1) Developing robust federated few-shot algorithms is essential, particularly when local clients possess limited training data.
+(2) Non-IID data distribution remains a significant challenge for federated instruction tuning.
+Notably, \ourmethod performs comparably to \cenit, demonstrating robustness against the non-IID challenge.
+This robustness is attributable to synthetic data generation, which integrates insights from other clients during the federated process, thereby diversifying local data and enhancing overall training performance.